 Myers, who is a doctoral candidate at MIT Sloan, and Kellogg, who is the David J. McGrath jr (1959) Professor of Management and Innovation and a Professor of Business Administration at MIT Sloan, first identify and discuss the practices that state governments can use to facilitate the coordination of regional workforce development organizations.
 Myers and Kellogg develop the concept of state actor orchestration—defined as “structuring provisional goal setting and revision, encouraging experimentation, and framing coordination to inspire collective action across sectors”—which is used in this case to address the broad societal challenges of inadequate skill attainment and employment.
 State actor orchestration involves three types of practices: structural practices (building statewide governance structures and modifying governance processes), political practices (providing initial direction and piloting and broadening the set of stakeholders), and cultural practices (identifying key problems and collective action solutions and building social accountability for new roles).
 The authors then describe how these practices differed based on the states’ institutional environments; where governance is more centralized, state agencies gain more latitude to guide regional workforce development.
 They also discuss the implications of their findings for workforce development literature and policy.

-The study has resulted in a paper that is forthcoming in the journal ILR Review.
+The study has resulted in a paper that has been published in the journal ILR Review.
 Data from the study will also be used in a case study for an MIT Office of Open Learning report on workforce education.

 Worker “Upskilling” in an Age of Insecurity: The Introduction of Two Flexible Work Reforms in a U.S. Automaker